Durham, North Carolina: Politics

+Anti-ICE protest organized by the Party for Socialism and Liberation in Durham as part of the 2026 United States general strike.

 The area is predominantly Democratic, and has voted for the Democratic Party's presidential candidate in every election since the city's founding in 1869.
 Durham County is the most liberal-leaning county in North Carolina, with over 80% of the county voting for Democratic candidate Joe Biden in the 2020 presidential election.
 The city's politics have long been dominated by the activities of two local political action committees, the People's Alliance (PA) and the Durham Committee on the Affairs of Black People (DCABP).
 PA is a mostly-white progressive organization, while the DCABP is a black moderate group.

 Key political issues have been the redevelopment of Downtown Durham and revival of other historic neighborhoods and commercial districts, ending cash bail, ending mandatory sentencing minimums, decriminalization of marijuana, raising minimum wage for city employees to $15, the fluoridation of public drinking water, a 45% reduction of crime, a 10-year plan to end homelessness, initiatives to reduce truancy, and growth and development.
 A merger of Durham City Schools (several inner city neighborhoods) and Durham County Schools in the early 1990s ignited controversy.
 More recently, the Durham City Council's 2018 statement opposing militarized policing that mentioned Israel has drawn its third lawsuit.
 In 2018, Durham appointed its first Latino council member Javiera Caballero.
 In 2023, Durham elected Nate Baker to the city council, its first candidate endorsed by the Triangle chapter of the Democratic Socialists of America.